MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 - [x] SteamGridDB support

 ## Contribute
+You can contribute to the source code of the app, which is stored on the `master` branch!
+So when making a pull request into the source code make sure to use the `master` branch instead of the `main` branch

+_I'm relatively new to GitHub and open-source, so if I'm doing something wrong don't hesitate to tell me_

 Wanna contribute on adding games with pictures and backgrounds?
 Now you can!
 Just do a pull request editing the [Games List.json](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/blob/main/Games%20List.json) file!
 - "titlename" should have the original name of the game that shows on Xbox, remove any Copyright or Trademark symbols
 - Images on "titleicon" should be 1024x1024 and the link to it should be 256 characters maximum and "titlebackground" can be any size but choose one that fits on the app correctly